Aurélie Lacour: Career

 In 2006 she switched to the national group, debuting at the Thiais tournament ending 6th with both 5 ribbons and 3 hoops + 4 clubs.
 The group participated in the World Cup stage in Genoa, they were 8th with 5 ribbons and 6th with 3 hoops + 4 clubs.
 The group also competed at the European Championships in Moscow taking 6th place in the All-Around and 8th in the 5 ribbons' final.

-In 2007 Aurélie and the group competed at the World Chapionships in Patras, they were 16th in the All-Around, thanks to a bad execution of their 3 hoops + 4 clubs' routine that ranked them 22nd, and therefore they didn't qualify for the Beijing Olympics, they were 8th in the 5 ropes finals.
+In 2007 Aurélie and the group competed at the World Championships in Patras, they were 16th in the All-Around, thanks to a bad execution of their 3 hoops + 4 clubs' routine that ranked them 22nd, and therefore they didn't qualify for the Beijing Olympics, they were 8th in the 5 ropes finals.

 Aurélie retired at the end of the year.